Free · India · Updated 2026

 What is the difference between fixed and floating interest rates?

-A fixed rate stays the same for the whole tenure (or a set period), so your EMI is predictable.
-A floating rate is linked to an external benchmark like the RBI repo rate and can move up or down — when it changes, lenders usually adjust your tenure or your EMI.
-Home loans in India are most often floating; car and personal loans are usually fixed.
+A fixed rate stays the same for the whole tenure (or a set period), so your EMI never changes and is easy to budget.
+A floating rate is linked to an external benchmark such as the RBI repo rate and can move up or down; when it changes, lenders usually adjust either your EMI or your tenure.
+The impact is real: on a ₹30 lakh, 20-year loan, a rate rising from 9% to 9.5% lifts the EMI from about ₹26,993 to ₹27,964 — roughly ₹970 more every month, or about ₹2.3 lakh of extra interest over the tenure.
+Home loans in India are most often floating, while car and personal loans are usually fixed.
+Choose fixed for certainty, floating if you expect rates to fall.

 Can I reduce my total interest by prepaying the loan?

 Absolutely.
-Any prepayment goes straight towards the outstanding principal, which lowers the interest charged on every future EMI.
+Any prepayment goes straight towards your outstanding principal, which lowers the interest charged on every future EMI — so prepaying early saves the most.
 As per RBI rules, floating-rate home loans carry no prepayment penalty for individual borrowers.
-Even one extra EMI a year can shorten your tenure meaningfully.
+The effect compounds: on a ₹30 lakh home loan at 9% for 20 years (EMI ≈ ₹26,993), paying just one extra EMI of about ₹27,000 every year can shorten the tenure by roughly three years and save several lakh rupees in interest.
+Even a single lump-sum prepayment in the early years removes principal that would otherwise have attracted 9% interest for nearly two decades.

 What is a good CIBIL score to get a low EMI?